EPA Grant Cancellations Threaten North Richmond’s $19M Grant and the Grants of 400 Communities Nationwide

 • April 2, 2025

-• The project team was informed by Supervisor John Gioia via an email from Congressman Garamendi’s DC office that our grant was “cancelled”; the Congressman’s office was told we were notified, but we were not (no official notice received from EPA).
+• The project team was informed by Supervisor John Gioia via an email from Congressman Garamendi’s DC office that our grant was “cancelled”; the Congressman’s office was told we were notified, but we were not (no official notice received from the EPA).

 • April 16, 2025